Get started with climaemet

 Other package features include:

-• Data functions are now vectorized where the AEMET API supports it.
+• Data functions accept vector inputs where the AEMET OpenData API supports them.

-• ggclimat_walter_lieth() creates Walter-Lieth climate diagrams and is the default plotting method used by climatogram_normal() and climatogram_period() Experimental.
+• ggclimat_walter_lieth() creates Walter-Lieth climate diagrams and is the default plotting method used by climatogram_normal() and climatogram_period().
+Experimental.
 Set ggplot2 = FALSE to use climatol::diagwl() instead.

 • Plotting functions accept additional options through ....